 For instance, if a user logs in as a facilitator, they are allowed to invite users, manage sessions, and even view reports.
 Participants are not granted these permissions.
 They merely get view-only access to sessions they are invited to.
 AKD administrators have a wider range of permissions: they are allowed to manage app users and AKD clients, as well as view reports on complete session history.

 The app’s default language is English.
-However, facilitators have the option to choose from and conduct sessions in any of the other languages offered.
+However, facilitators have the option to choose from and conduct training courses in any of the other languages offered.

 One major achievement for us is that we have successfully been able to provide real-time interaction to all users of the app during an active session.
 From moving tokens to updating team scores, everything is in perfect sync.
 To accomplish this, we implemented custom socket-based client-server communication at the backend.